juanpallotta/GALION_Lidar_Tools/README.md

 ### Second Argument: Licel data file folder

 The second argument of this Python script must be the folder where the lidar files are located.
-The folder must contain **the lidar files in LICEL data file format**.
+The folder must contain **the lidar files with LICEL filename format**.
 The subfolders and other data files with extensions without numbers are discarded.
 Another important feature is that their filenames must follow the Licel filenames conventions (more info at https://licel.com/raw_data_format.html).
 The rules for the filename are as follows:

 `xYYMDDhh.mmssuu`